infinum/rails-handbook/Design Patterns/Null objects.md

 ## Questions

-**Where to put my Null Objects classes**
+**Where should I put my null objects classes?**

-Create an `app/nulls` folder and put all your Null Object classes there
+Create an `app/nulls` folder and put all your null object classes there.

 ## Further reading